StackVista/stackstate-docs/configure/security/rbac/rbac_scopes.md

 Scopes are introduced as a security feature that is mandatory for every subject within StackState.
 The predefined StackState users Administrator, Power User and Guest roles have no scope defined.

-It's possible to provide a scope as a query wildcard, however, this will result in access to everything and is not recommended.
+It's possible to provide a scope as a query wildcard, however, this will result in access to everything and isn't recommended.
 If there is a need for access without a scope, it's recommended to use one of the [predefined roles](rbac_permissions.md#predefined-roles) instead.

 ## Examples